 The Dementia Australia website provides more information about memory loss, including advice that may help you to distinguish between normal memory loss and memory loss associated with dementia, as well as tips for keeping your memory sharp.

 What about behavioural changes?

-Dementia can influence a person's behaviour and can include behaviour changes such as wandering, depression, anxious or agitated states, aggression, hallucinations and false ideas, and loss of inhibition.
+Dementia can influence a person's behaviour and can include behaviour changes such as wandering, depression, anxious or agitated states, and loss of inhibition.

-The Dementia Australia website provides information about what you might expect in terms of behavioural changes and advice on how to manage these situations.
+The Dementia Australia website provides information about behavioural changes you might expect and advice on how to manage these situations.

-It's important for family, friends and carers to understand that there are many ways they can help.
-It's a good idea to talk to them about your diagnosis and any concerns you have, as they may be able to help you access and organise services as needed and plan ahead.
+Family, friends and carers can help in many ways.
+If you have a diagnosis of dementia, it's a good idea to talk to them about any concerns you have.
+They may be able to help you access and organise services as needed and plan ahead.
 Read more about caring for someone with dementia.